Sutto/rocket_pants/README.md

 - `ActiveRecord::RecordNotSaved` into `RocketPants::InvalidResource (with no validation messages).`
 - `ActiveRecord::RecordInvalid` into `RocketPants::InvalidResource (with messages in the "messages" key of the JSON).`

+**Please Note:** The default RecordInvalid mapper can potentially leak information about your structure - If there is data in the default error messages you don't wish to expose, we suggest implementing it on a per-action basis (using normal rescues / `.save` instead of `.save!`) OR remapping the handler for `ActiveRecord::RecordInvalid`.

 For Invalid Resource messages, the response looks roughly akin to:

 ```json